17 Outstanding Event Marketing Examples

 At Computex, CNET gave companies like Intel the chance to demonstrate their latest hologram project during a keynote speech.
 High-profile guests with products farther along in their fields make excellent headliners for this event type.
 Even if your company is not involved in technology, trade shows can be used to display what’s currently trending in your industry.

-Industry roundtables are a get together for knowledge sharing between professionals on a given topic.
-The majority of the activities presented at this kind of event include discussion sessions and expert panels.
+Industry roundtables are a get-together for knowledge sharing between professionals on a given topic.
+Most of the activities presented at this kind of event include discussion sessions and expert panels.

-12. Fundraising Gala – The Canadian Cancer Society’s Daffodil Ball
+10. Fundraising Gala: The Canadian Cancer Society’s Daffodil Ball

 Fundraising events are crucial to non-profits, but not all fundraising events are the same.